jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5b.md

-+++
+---
+title: "The Money Price of Grains Regulates The Money Price of All Commodities"
+heading: "Chapter 5b"
-title=  "The Money Price of Grains Regulates The Money Price of All Commodities" heading=  "Chapter 5a of Book 4 " description=  "Because of these maxims, the commerce between France and England has been subjected to so many discouragements and restraints." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-5c" linkftext=  "Chapter 5c" icon=  "/icons/smith.png"
+description: "Because of these maxims, the commerce between France and England has been subjected to so many discouragements and restraints"
-+++
+image: /covers/wn.jpg
+weight: 28
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="11" >}} The real effect of the bounty is not so much to raise the real value of wheat as to degrade the real value of silver.